salesforcecli/plugin-login/messages/logout.md

 # summary

-Log out of all environments, such as Salesforce orgs and compute environments.
+Log out interactively from environments, such as Salesforce orgs and compute environments.

 # description